dly2424/py-tale/README.md

 #
 `bot.console_sub(sub, callback, server_id=None)`
 > This function subscribes to an event on a server such as PlayerKilled, must have created a server websocket with bot.create_console first.
+This function will automatically re-sub to a server after the connection starts again after having been closed.
 When the event occurs, callback will be executed with event data passed to it.
 Currently only returns None.
 ```
     Parameters: